holland01/YAQ3R/random_notes.md

 in the GenSubdivision call, these half width/height offsets are removed, placing the origin back where it originally was - these may as well be ditched altogether.

+**3/17/15**

+Fixed issues with texture dimensions and the atlas layout for lightmaps.

+Also refactored out BSPRenderer::LoadMainImages() into its own GU_LoadMainTextures function, which resides alongside GU_LoadShaderTextures.

+The problem is that, even though the renderer runs without any errors, the sampling itself (which is being performed in the fragment shader) appears to be relying on improperly computed texture coordinates.
+The end result, regardless of the cause, is incorrect.

+Some theories as to why this is happening:

+	- something is being missed in the sampling calculations (unlikely, but it can't be ruled out).
+	- BSP texture indices aren't properly mapped to the texture module's internal structure (definitely possible).
+	- Floating point issues with computing the proper offsets (unlikely, but it can't be ruled out).
+	- the Main texture images aren't being properly bound; as a result, only lightmaps are being rendered (???).

+TODO ( in order, starting from the first ):

+	- In the test_textures module, you want to write out the necessary subroutines so that you can switch between rendering the entire atlas or an individual image from that atlas, using the up key.
+The left and right keys can scroll through individual images; we simply use an index which me modify per left/right keypress.
+Examine the results of these individual renders, as they may provide some significant insight.

+	- In the actual renderer, double check the BSP texture indices and how they're mapped to the internal texture/atlas structure.

+	- In the actual renderer, double check the render path (from the very top, in BSPRenderer::RenderPass()) and verify that the correct textures are being bound, along with things like expected blend modes, etc. being properly set.